FAQs for the 2017 festival

 The essentials - including your entry ticket which will be exchanged for a wristband (this must worn at all times).
 Proof of age if you have children 12 years and under (and their tickets), a hat, sunscreen, medication, and clothes to suit the weather.

-Animals (other than disability assist dogs), glass, alcohol, recording devices, gang paraphernalia, seating of any kind other than low sand chairs, illegal substances, fire pois and flame devices.
+Animals (other than disability assist dogs), glass, alcohol, recording devices, gang paraphernalia, illegal substances, fire pois and flame devices.

 The four entrances are Brooklands Park Drive, the Racecourse gate, the Dell gate via Pukekura Park and Kaimata Street.